-The framing of the draft objectives reflects the key subject matters to be investigated for the EES, relevant legislation and policies (Section 3.5), the objectives and principles of ecologically sustainable development and environmental protection, as well as environmental issues identified by the proponent in the referral documentation.
+The framing of the draft objectives reflects the key subject matters to be investigated the relevant legislation, policies (Section 3.5) and the objectives and principles of ecologically sustainable development and environmental protection.

 The level of effort applied to the investigation, management and mitigation of issues in the context of the draft evaluation objectives should be proportionate to the significance of potential adverse effects (Section 4).
-The proponent should consult closely with DELWP Impact Assessment Unit and the TRG throughout the preparation of the EES to ensure that the investigation of issues is undertaken soundly and appropriately targeted.
+The key environmental matters to be investigated for the EES set out within this scope are in line with those identified in the Minister's EES decision.
+The proponent should consult closely with DELWP Impact Assessment Unit and the TRG throughout the preparation of the EES to ensure that the investigation of issues is undertaken soundly and appropriately examining all of these key matters.